1. Blog

 A quality assurance engineer working on an AI project.

-One would expect Artificial Intelligence projects to implement QA just like this.
+One would expect Artificial Intelligence development companies to implement QA just like this.
 However, that’s rarely the case.
 While the standard iterative 4-stage process is maintained for the most part, AI-driven operations can simply be put into production.
 Why?
 Because of the inherent nature of AI: it’s constantly learning, it’s constantly evolving and, therefore, it needs continuous management.

 That means that you don’t do QA for AI projects the same way you would do QA for any other project.
 Here’s why.